-But, not only that, it also guards against claims by third parties who may have been invited into the property by your tenant.
+Not only that, but it also guards against claims by third parties who may have been invited into the property by your tenant.

-But, should your tenant or a visitor to your property be unfortunate enough to injure themselves, public liability insurance will cover any compensation or legal fees.
+But should your tenant or a visitor to your property be unfortunate enough to injure themselves while there, landlord liability insurance could cover any compensation or legal fees you may face.

 Let’s consider an example.